Hello! I'm Seyhmus.

 Hobbies

-Dancing (Folk dancing, Salsa, Hip-hop), Racquetball (I onca became an intramural champion:)), Jump rope, Longboarding, Hiking, Soccer, Coding challenges, Chess
+Dancing (Folk dancing, Salsa, Hip-hop), Snowboarding, Climbing, Racquetball (I onca became an intramural champion:)), Jump rope, Longboarding, Hiking, Soccer, Coding challenges, Chess

 Disclaimer: Above scores are based on my self-assesment, and thus are subjective.
 Perhaps there is some Dunning–Kruger effect in some of them.